grannycart/musicforemma/MusicForEmma.md

 In the 1990s popular rock music was getting boring.
 Everything kind of sounded the same, nobody was doing anything new.
-At the same time, popular hip-hop was just launching a period which would eventually change the arc of music history affecting people right up until today.
+At the same time, popular hip-hop was just launching a period which would eventually change the arc of music history, affecting people right up until today.
 In the 1960s folk music changed everything.
 In the 2000s hip-hop changed everything.
 But before that happened, in the early 1990s, there was a battle going on in hip-hop between the East Coast (which mostly means NYC) and the West Coast (which mostly means Los Angeles).
 In 1993 the West Coast was winning.
 Their hip-hop was was serious and dark.
 Nothing the East Coast made could stand up to it.
-Until some dudes in NYC did what NYC always does---they got smart.
+Until some dudes in NYC did what NYC always does --- they got smart.
 Enter the Wu-Tang Clan.
 The hip-hop band that eventually became Staten Island's greatest cultural export.
 They put out an album in 1994 called *Enter the Wu-Tang (36 Chambers)* which changed the way hip-hop worked.
 Wu-Tang is yet another group with the great idea of cramming as many super-talented people on stage as they could fit.
 Each member would take turns rapping a verse, and the verses were just as serious and dark as the Los Angeles stuff,